 Some horse breeds were developed specifically to be driving horses.
 Light horses and light draft types are suited to pulling the lighter vehicles often used for pleasure and competition driving.
-These aren’t the heavy draft types we see pulling hay rides, horse pulls and at plowing matches, but horses that are smaller, lighter, faster and agiler than their heavy horse relatives.
+These aren’t the heavy draft types we see pulling hay rides, horse pulls and at plowing matches, but horses that are smaller, lighter, faster and more agile than their heavy horse relatives.

 01 of 07